 Use confederation view for the qualification context, or flip to groups for the tournament lens.
 Every live nation card jumps straight to the penalty-taker page with the evidence trail underneath it.

-UEFA gives us the deepest evidence pool: qualifiers, Nations League and federation match reports usually make the first-choice order easier to verify.
+UEFA gives us the deepest evidence pool: qualifiers, Nations League minutes and repeated senior penalty events usually make the first-choice order easier to verify.

 Kevin De Bruyne is Belgium's strongest current direct penalty signal.
 The freshest competitive evidence is emphatic rather than thin: he scored both of Belgium's penalties in the 4-2 World Cup qualifying win away to Wale...